macOS Tahoe External Monitor Not Working/Recognizing? Fixed!

 Step 4.
 Scroll down to Display Support or Video Support.

-If your Mac doesn't detect an external monitor, you can manually force it to scan for the connected display in the system settings.
-This technique is useful for the external monitor not working after the Sequoia update.
+If your Mac doesn't detect an external monitor, manually force it to scan for connected displays.
+This technique is useful for a macOS Tahoe external display not working problem.

 Step 1.
 Choose Apple menu > System Settings.